alexandresanlim/dotnet-slack-exception-log-send/README.md

 # 🚀 Getting Start

-# Prepare your slack channel to receive the exceptions
+# Prepare your slack channel to receive exceptions

 ### 1 - Lets create a channel and a webhook url to receive exception messages.